Last Reviewed on March 22, 2021 by Alice Pien, MD & Asher Milgrom, PhD

-A combination of creams and lotions containing hydroquinone, azelaic acid, a phenolic hypopigmenting agent and retinoic acids are used in treating Melasma.
-In severe cases doctors may prescribe higher doses of hydroquinone with a form of acid in order to reduce the appearance of Melasma.
-These acids include: azelaic, retinoic, tazarotene, adapalene, kojic, lactic and gycolic.
+In severe cases doctors may prescribe higher doses of hydroquinone with a form of acid in order to reduce the appearance of melasma.
+These acids include: azelaic, retinoic, tazarotene, adapalene, kojic, lactic and glycolic.

-Chemical peels, laser treatments and microdermabrasion are different ways of how to treat melasma.
+Chemical peels, laser treatments and microdermabrasion are different ways of treating melasma.

 About the Authors